ros-navigation/navigation2/nav2_route/README.md

 # Steve's TODO list

-- [ ] Create generic API headers for major objects of interest to create system structure
 - [ ] Create interface definitions, service / topic interfaces and callbacks to complete external API development w.r.t. internal classes

 - [ ] Create basic file format for graph + parser to get started with something for demonstrations to have data to work with while developing